OrgFlow/docs/src/commands/env-setup.md

   The name of the Git branch that will be assigned to this environment.
 The value provided must be a valid value for a Git branch name, and it must also be a value that does not already exist in the remote Git repository (unless `--useExistingBranch` is specified).

   >[!TIP]
-  >Unless `createFrom` is specified, the branch will be created from the HEAD of the branch that backs the @concept_productionEnvironment.
+  >Unless `createFrom` is specified, the branch will be created from the HEAD of the branch that backs the @concept_productionenvironment.
 If you would prefer to create this branch from elsewhere in the commit history, you can do so by first manually creating the branch in the remote Git repository, and then running `env:setup` with the `--useExistingBranch` option.

 - **`-sb|--sandboxName=<sandboxName>`**